Trans-Atlantic Trade Relations

 The trans-Atlantic economic partnership is a key driver of global economic growth, trade and prosperity, and represents the largest, most integrated and longest-standing regional economic relationship in the world.
 The many reasons to support this relationship come from an economic perspective, a geopolitical perspective, a company benefit perspective, as well as regulatory cooperation, and technological innovation perspectives.

-The United Kingdom officially left the European Union on January 1, 2021 and entered into the EU-U.K. Trade and Cooperation Agreement, which has now been in force for more than a year.
-In addition, the United Kingdom has embarked on a whirlwind tour entitled “Global Britain.”
-It has entered into trade deals and agreements with 71 countries since leaving the EU, including entering the second and final stage of joining the Comprehensive and Progressive Trans-Pacific Partnership Agreement (CPTPP, formerly the TPP).
+The United Kingdom officially left the European Union on January 1, 2021, and entered into the EU-U.K. Trade and Cooperation Agreement, which has now been in force for more than four years.
+In addition, the United Kingdom has embarked on a plan entitled “Global Britain.”
+It has entered into trade deals and agreements with 71 countries since leaving the EU, including entering the Comprehensive and Progressive Trans-Pacific Partnership Agreement (CPTPP, formerly the TPP), which it officially joined December 15, 2024.

 Post-Brexit, the EU now consists of 27 countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, the Mediterranean Island of Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.